fuglaro/Thumby-Website/docs/Blockly/Publish-Your-Game.md

 So far, we've only shown you how to test your games in the emulator, or run tests on a connected Thumby.
 It's about time we showed you how to properly load your games onto the Thumby, and also how you share them with others!

-In this tutorial, you will learn how to load a game onto your Thumby so you can play it when it's disconnected, as well as how to convert all the blocks you make into MicroPython, make demo videos, share your game with others, and how to submit it to the [Arcade](https://arcade.thumby.us/) where everyone can find it!
-If you do submit your game to the [Arcade](https://arcade.thumby.us/), we can even show you how to share it with friends on the playable [Online Emulator](https://code.thumby.us/play.html)!
+In this tutorial, you will learn how to load a game onto your Thumby so you can play it when it's disconnected, as well as how to convert all the blocks you make into MicroPython, make demo videos, share your game with others, and how to submit it to the [**Arcade**](https://arcade.thumby.us/) where everyone can find it!
+If you do submit your game to the [**Arcade**](https://arcade.thumby.us/), we can even show you how to share it with friends on the playable [**Online Emulator**](https://code.thumby.us/play.html)!

 For this tutorial, we will use the demo program that is loaded by default.
 If you don't have that open, you can always re-open it with **UTILITIES** -> **WIDGETS** -> **+ BLOCKLY EDITOR**.